andrew15818/109/spring/unix/homework/hw3/notes.md

 How do we save the CPU state?
 Do we just push all the things onto the stack?
 1. `setjmp`: Here we set the stage for the `longjmp` by saving the current CPU state.
 We also have to preserve the signal mask, which is not part of the original syscall.
-2. `longjmp`: restore the preserved CPU state and signal mask.
+2. `longjmp`: restore the preserved CPU state and signal mask, the signal mask is the same we saved in setjmp.
 3. `signal, sigaction`: setup the signal handler
 4. `sigprocmask`: block/unblock signal and set the current signal mask.
 5. `sigpending`: check if there is any pending signal.
-6. `alarm`: setup a timer for the current process
+6. `alarm`: setup a timer for the current process, then send SIGALRM signal
 7. various functions that handle `sigset_t`: `sigemptyset, sigfillset, sigaddset, sigdelset, sigismember`.

 ## Concerns: